shobhitraj1/CSE201-Advanced-Programming/Assignments/Assignment 2/ReadMe.md

 Roll No. - 2022482

 Assignment Description ->
-This Java application represents a Zoo Management System that leverages OOP principles to model and manage the functionalities of a library.
+This Java application represents a Zoo Management System that leverages OOP principles to model and manage the functionalities of a Zoo.
 The code is organized into classes that encapsulate distinct entities and functionalities, fostering a clear and maintainable structure.

 Object-Oriented Principles Applied ->